 Classic German Baking by Luisa Weiss

-Since Classic German Baking is my newest German cookbook, I haven’t had much chance to use it yet, but the recipes I have tried are spot on.
-Luisa Weiss works in Berlin, and really knows her flavors.
+I really like Classic German Baking.
+All of the recipes I have tried are spot on.
+Luisa Weiss works in Berlin and really knows her flavors.
 Although it’s a large book, there are only 100 recipes.
-Each one is described and explained, the ingredients are listed by weight and American measurements , and (best of all) each step of the baking process is explained in GREAT DETAIL.
+Each one is described and explained, the ingredients are listed by weight and American measurements, and (best of all) each step of the baking process is explained in GREAT DETAIL.
 You can’t mess these up, even if you are a total amateur.
 It’s almost like she’s in the kitchen with you!
-And all of your favorite baked goods are in here… Torten, cookies, breads and Broetchen, Kasekuchen (Cheesecake) and Strudel.
+And all of your favorite baked goods are in here!
+Torten, cookies, breads, and Broetchen, Kasekuchen (Cheesecake), and Strudel.
 There are even 20 specialty Christmas recipes!

 German Cookbooks in English for Christmas